erikuus/good-ui/key-principles/balance-weight-and-contrast.md

 ## Contrast for weight

-Use contrast to compensate for weight
+Use contrast to compensate for weight.

 ## Weight for contrast

-Use weight to compensate for contrast
+Use weight to compensate for contrast.